What is Elgin National Little League?

 The Elgin Little League is guided by Little League International rules regarding establishing Divisions.
 Divisions are determined by a combination of league age, experience, and evaluations.

-A player’s softball league age is determined by their age on December 31st, 2017.
+A player’s softball league age for the 2021 softball season is determined by their age on December 31st, 2020.
 Consult the Softball Age Chart.

 - Little League Online provides a League Age Calculator.